julianfortune/resume/resume.md

 # Projects
-- **Functional-C**: Statically-typed, interpreted, side-effect-free language written in Haskell.
+- **[Functional-C](https://github.com/julianfortune/CS381Project)**: Statically-typed, interpreted, side-effect-free language written in Haskell.
-- **Tweet Sentiment Extraction (Kaggle)**: Classifies the sentiment of tweets using a highly-modified version of a Naïve Bayes classifier and intelligent pre-processing.
+- **Tweet Sentiment Extraction**: Classifies the sentiment of tweets using a highly-modified version of a Naïve Bayes classifier and intelligent pre-processing.
 Achieved a .66 accuracy score.
-- **Jumble**: A JS app for unscrambling 'jumbled’ words and listing all matches instantaneously.
+- **[Jumble](https://julianfortune.com/unjumble/)**: A JS app for unscrambling 'jumbled’ words and listing all matches instantaneously.

 # Awards